History of Oriental Orthodoxy: Modern day

-The Oriental Orthodox communion comprises six groups: Coptic Orthodox, Syriac Orthodox, Ethiopian Orthodox, Eritrean Orthodox, Malankara Orthodox Syrian Church (India) and Armenian Apostolic churches.
+The Oriental Orthodox communion comprises six groups: Coptic Orthodox, Syriac Orthodox, Ethiopian Orthodox, Eritrean Orthodox, Malankara Orthodox Syrian Church, and Armenian Apostolic churches.
 These six churches, while being in communion with each other are completely independent hierarchically and have no shared patriarch.

-By the 20th century the Chalcedonian Schism was not seen with the same relevance, and several meetings between Catholicism and Oriental Orthodoxy yielded reconciliation statements signed by the Oriental Patriarch (Mar Ignatius Zakka I Iwas) and the Pope (John Paul II) in 1984.
+By the 20th century the Chalcedonian schism was not seen with the same relevance, and several meetings between Roman Catholicism and Oriental Orthodoxy yielded reconciliation statements signed by the Oriental Patriarch (Mar Ignatius Zakka I Iwas) and the Pope (John Paul II) in 1984.

 Ecumenical relations

 After the historical Conference of Addis Ababa in 1965, major Oriental Orthodox Churches have developed the practice of mutual theological consultations and joint approach to ecumenical relations with other Christian churches and denominations, particularly with Eastern Orthodox Churches and the Anglican Communion.
 Renewed discussions between Oriental Orthodox and Eastern Orthodox theologians were mainly focused on christological questions regarding various differences between monophysitism and miaphysitism.
 On the other hand, dialogue between Oriental Orthodox and Anglican theologians was also focused on some additional pneumatological questions.
 In 2001, the joint "Anglican-Oriental Orthodox International Commission" was created.
 In the following years, the Commission produced several important theological statements.
 Finally in 2017, Oriental Orthodox and Anglican theologians met in Dublin and signed an agreement on various theological questions regarding the Holy Spirit.
 The statement of agreement has confirmed the Anglican readiness to omit the Filioque interpolation from the Creed.